 Google for Content Creators and Developers

 Google has been one of the important platforms in creating new ways for content creators to share their work with wider audiences and earn money from their work.
-For example, blog writers can add Google’s display advertising to their sites to monetize their work. in 2019, Canadian content creators made an estimated $340 million using Google’s AdSense.
+For example, blog writers can add Google’s display advertising to their sites to monetize their work. in 2024, Canadian content creators made an estimated $610 million using Google’s AdSense.

 In addition, YouTube, which has been owned by Google since 2006, hosts over 160,000 Canadian content creators.
 Around 40,000 of these creators monetize their channels and almost 28,000 Canadians make a full-time living from creating content on the platform.
 Approximately, 15% of YouTube channels by Canadian creators generate over $50,000 in gross revenue per year.

 Google is also a useful platform for app developers who have access to over two billion active users worldwide across 190 countries.
-On estimate, Canadian developers generate $650 million in revenue per year through the Android App economy and it creates work for about 199,000 people.
+On estimate, Canadian developers generate around $650 million in revenue per year through the Android App economy and it creates work for about 199,000 people.

 Global Google Statistics